Canadian raising: Inside Canada

 As its name implies, Canadian raising is found throughout most of Canada, though the exact phonetic quality of Canadian raising may differ throughout the country.
-In raised /aʊ/, the first element tends to be farther back in Quebec and the Canadian Prairies and Maritimes (particularly in Alberta): thus, [ʌʊ].
+In raised /aʊ/, the first element tends to be farther back in Quebec and the Canadian Prairies (particularly in Alberta) and Maritimes: thus, [ʌʊ].
 The first element tends to be the farthest forward in eastern and southern Ontario: thus, [ɛʊ~ɜʊ].
 Newfoundland English is the Canadian dialect that participates least in any conditioned Canadian raising, while Vancouver English may lack the raising of /aɪ/ in particular.

 Outside Canada

 Canadian raising is not restricted to Canada.
 Raising of both /aɪ/ and /aʊ/ is common in eastern New England, for example in some Boston accents (the former more likely than the latter), as well as in the Upper Midwest.
-South Atlantic English and the accents of England's Fens feature it as well.
+South Atlantic English, New Orleans English, and the accents of England's Fens feature it as well.
+Raisinɡ of /aɪ/ before voiceless consonants is found in Wisbech, March, and Chatteris in the Central Fens and King's Lynn, Downham Market, and Ely in the Eastern Fens but not in the Western Fens.

 Raising of just /aɪ/ is found in a much greater number of dialects in the United States; some researchers have begun to refer to raising of /aɪ/ without raising of /aʊ/ as American Raising.
 This phenomenon is most consistently found in the Inland North, the Upper Midwest, New England, New York City, and the mid-Atlantic areas of Pennsylvania (including Philadelphia), Maryland, and Delaware, as well as in Virginia.
 It is somewhat less common in the lower Midwest, the West, and the South.
 However, there is considerable variation in the raising of /aɪ/, and it can be found inconsistently throughout the United States.